issa-project/issa-pipeline/pipeline/mongo/README.md

 JavaScript scripts are used to manipulate on collections in MongoDB:
 - `aggregate_descriptors.js` - creates a separate one-to-many collection for thematic descriptors from the "flattened" columns of `document_metadata` collection
-- `lighten_spotlight.js`     - (optionally) removes unnecessary fields from the DBpedia NEs as well as NEs that are less than 3 characters long or with low similarity score
+- `filter_spotlight.js`     - (optionally) filter the Dbpedia NEs.
+The example script removes unnecessary fields from the spotlight collection as well as NEs that are less than 3 characters long or with similarity score lower than 0.75.
+- `filter_entityfishing.js`     - (optionally) filter the Wikidata NEs.
+The example script removes unnecessary fields from the entityfishing collection as well as NEs that are less than 3 characters long or having no associated *wikidataId*.

->:point_right:  The `import-` scripts are executed in the context of [*mongodb*](../../environment/containers/mongodb) docker container
+>:point_right:  The `import-` scripts are executed in the context of [*MongoDB docker container*](../../environment/containers/mongodb)

 As a result, for each update of ISSA dataset a new database is created, e.g. `dataset-1-0-20220202` with following collections:
 - `document_metadata`    - loaded from the processed metadata TSV file